xpepermint/smtp-client/README.md

 **SMTPClient.prototype.data(source, {sourceSize, timeout})**:Promise;

-> Sends the DATA command to the server which uploads the `source` of an email and finalize the process with the `.` (automatically appended to the source).
+> Sends the DATA command to the server which uploads the `source` of an email and finalizes the process with the `.` (automatically appended to the source).

 | Option | Type | Required | Default | Description
 |--------|------|----------|---------|------------